Years of Life Lost

-Years of life lost (YLL) take into account the age at which deaths occur, giving greater weight to deaths at a younger age and lower weight to deaths at older age.
-The indicator measures the YLL due to a cause as a proportion of the total YLL lost in the population due to premature mortality.
+The years of life lost (YLL) is a summary measure of premature mortality.
+YLL estimates the years of potential life lost due to premature deaths.
+YLL takes into account the age at which deaths occur, giving greater weight to deaths at a younger age and lower weight to deaths at older age.

 Calculating the number of years of life lost

-The number of YLL is calculated by summing the number of deaths at each age between 1-74 years, multiplied by the number of years of life remaining up to the age of 75 years.1
+The number of YLL is calculated by summing the number of deaths at each age between 1-74 years, multiplied by the number of years of life remaining up to the age of 75 years.1 (Note that the upper limit approximates life expectancy in a given population and any upper age limit could potentially be used.
+Deaths at age <1 year are excluded as they are often related to causes originating in perinatal period such as congenital anomalies or prematurity.)

-i = age
+i = each age group, from 1 to 74

 ai = no. years of life remaining to age 75 when death occurs between ages i and i+1